- Provisions to safeguard payments made in advance

 - International students are not permitted to study part-time unless they are already in Australia on a spouse's study visa or a diplomatic or dependent temporary resident visa.

-- Student visas are usually issued for the period of the program.
-Students wishing to extend their visa should first consult SAIBT for assistance.
-You must leave Australia or seek a new visa before expiration of your current visa.
-Information on student visa application or renewal is available at http://www.immi.gov.au/.
+- Student visas are usually issued for the duration of the full program.
+Students who wish to extend their visa should first consult SAIBT Student Services for assistance.
+Students must leave Australia or seek a new visa before the expiration of their current visa.
+Student visa application or renewal information is available at http://www.immi.gov.au/.

 - SAIBT is obliged to report to the Australian Government any student who does not attend classes or who is not making satisfactory progress in their studies.
 Such a student may be asked by the Government to leave the country.

 - It is a requirement that international students pay Overseas Student Health Cover (OSHC) while staying in Australia.
 OSHC fees are reviewed annually.
 As a member of OSHC 85% of the Government scheduled fees for private doctors, pathology and x-rays are paid.
 The OSHC does not cover any pre-existing condition prior to entry into Australia, including pregnancy.
-You can easily manage your health cover and get access to OSHC information on your phone by downloading the OSHC App - https:// www.oshcallianzassistance.com.au/ app/default.aspx
+Access to OSHC information and health cover can easily be managed on the mobile phone by downloading the OSHC App - https:// www.oshcallianzassistance.com.au/ app/default.aspx

-- Student visa condition 8533 requires a student to notify their education provider of any change to their residential address in Australia within 7 days.
+- Student visa condition 8533 requires students to notify their education provider of any change to their residential address in Australia within 7 days.

 - International students can only work 20 hours a week while classes are in session.

-- You should acquaint yourself with full Australian student visa conditions at http://www.immi.gov.au/ BEFORE accepting your offer at SAIBT.
+- Students should acquaint themselves with full Australian student visa conditions at http://www.immi.gov.au/ BEFORE accepting your offer at SAIBT.

-- Information is collected on this form and during your enrolment in order to meet our obligations under the Education Services for Overseas students Act 2000 (ESOS Act) and the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007 (National Code 2007); to ensure student compliance with the conditions of their visas and their obligations under Australian immigration laws generally.
-The authority to collect this information is contained in the ESOS Act, the Education Services for overseas Students Regulations 2001 and the National Code 2007.
-Information collected about you on this form and during your enrolment can be provided, in certain circumstances, to the Australian Government and designated authorities and, if relevant, the Tuition Assurance Scheme and the ESOS Assurance Fund Manager.
-In other instances information collected on this form or during your enrolment can be disclosed without your consent where authorised or required by law.
+- Information is collected throughout the students’ enrolment in order to meet our obligations under the Education Services for Overseas students Act 2000 (ESOS Act) and the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007 (National Code 2007); to ensure student compliance with the conditions of their visas and their obligations under Australian immigration laws generally.
+The authority to collect student information is contained in the ESOS Act, the Education Services for Overseas Students Regulations 2001 and the National Code 2007.
+Information collected during enrolment can be provided to the student, in certain circumstances, to the Australian Government and designated authorities and, if relevant, the Tuition Assurance Scheme and the ESOS Assurance Fund Manager.
+In other instances, information collected during enrolment can be disclosed without student consent where authorised or required by law.
 Students may access personal information held by SAIBT by contacting SAIBT Reception.